peccu/lp-php-miniseries/README.md

 Before adding your own content to the publication we'll set it up using the dummy content provided.

-Download the publication's code from https://github.com/bergcloud/lp-php-partwork .
+Download the publication's code from https://github.com/bergcloud/lp-php-miniseries .
 If you're comfortable with Git, you can clone the files, otherwise, click the "Download ZIP" button.
-After unzipping the download you should have a folder called something like `lp-php-partwork-master`.
+After unzipping the download you should have a folder called something like `lp-php-miniseries-master`.

 ### meta.json #####################################################################